by

 IN THIS ERA of neo-Charismatic1 movements, “praise and worship” sessions, not to mention the leaders of such sessions, have taken on a role of special importance.
 “Praise and worship” sessions, people think, can make or mar a church service.
 Today’s churches need spirit-filled, dynamic men and women who can lead God’s people to meaningful moments of worship, consecration, encouragement and edification.

-How many times have you attended a Pentecostal or Charismatic church and felt that the worship service was not up to the mark?
+Have you attended a Pentecostal or Charismatic church and felt the worship service was not up to the mark?
 You certainly have company.
-Despite the pomp and splendour employed to make the time of worship significant, despite the money and talent deployed in the area of musical accompaniment, services crash-land due to the ineptness or lack of preparation of so-called “worship leader(s).”
-Participants who have access to the best of worship songs in the world are none too willing to forgive worship leaders who neither understand the basic principles of Christian worship nor the dynamics of a post-modern worship service.
+Despite the pomp and splendour employed to make the time of worship significant, despite the money and talent deployed in musical accompaniment, services crash-land due to the ineptness or lack of preparation of so-called “worship leader(s).”
+Participants who have access to the best worship songs in the world are none too willing to forgive worship leaders who neither understand the basic principles of Christian worship nor the dynamics of a post-modern worship service.

-Vinson Synan, a scholar on Pentecostalism, says in his book The Holiness Pentecostal Tradition that popular discontent with liturgical forms of worship contributed to the growth of Pentecostalism in the twentieth century.
-Pentecostals generally look down on churches that follow a liturgy.
+Vinson Synan, a scholar on Pentecostalism, in his book The Holiness-Pentecostal Tradition, says that popular discontent with liturgical forms of worship contributed to the growth of Pentecostalism in the twentieth century.
+Pentecostals and Charismatic Christians who prefer liturgy-free worship services generally look down on churches that follow a liturgy.
 “Their prayers are all written down—straight from the cold storage.
 We are led by the Spirit,” they claim.
-Yet, there are many Pentecostals and Charismatic Christians, who are disillusioned by the free structures of their services.
+Yet, many of them have become disillusioned by the free structures of their services.

-Churches that do not follow a liturgy are very often at the mercy of the whims and fancies of worship leader(s) or someone in charge of the service.
-Most pastors become nervous when a member hijacks the service with a long testimony or a prayer or an out-of-tune worship session.
+Churches that do not follow a liturgy are often at the mercy of the whims and fancies of a worship leader(s) or someone else in charge of the service.
+Don’t pastors become nervous when a member hijacks the service with a lengthy testimony, a prayer or an out-of-tune song?
 It is to avoid such haphazard events that ancient churches sought refuge in written liturgies.

-Pentecostal churches in India stick to “unwritten liturgies.”
-These can form rigid structures in the minds of people.
-Pastors too get tied up by these structures.
-Thus, most Pentecostal churches do not in reality enjoy the full extent of flexibility that a non-liturgical service can offer.
-The little flexibility that is at all permitted is during the “praise and worship” session.
-And the proper use of it depends on the “worship leader.”
+Pentecostal and Charismatic churches tend to settle for “unwritten liturgies.”
+These can form rigid structures in people’s minds.
+Pastors, too, get tied to these structures.
+Thus, most Pentecostal churches do not, in reality, enjoy the full extent of flexibility that a non-liturgical service can offer.
+Whatever flexibility is left is found in the “praise and worship” session.
+The proper use of it depends on the “worship leader.”

 What about charismatic gifting?
-Pentecostal churches in general do not seem to have much interest in spiritual gifts other than praying in “other tongues” and prophecy.
-Lay participation, too, is limited to a few opportunities for public prayer and testimony.
-The clergy-laity divide in Episcopalian churches is present in Pentecostal churches as well.
+Pentecostal churches generally do not seem to show much interest in spiritual gifts other than praying in “other tongues” and in prophecy.
+Lay participation is limited to a few opportunities to lead public prayer and to share one’s testimony.
+The clergy-laity divide in Episcopalian churches is present in most congregational churches.

 Am I trying to promote written liturgies?
-I wouldn’t mind being accused of doing so, but my aim is to encourage pastors and worship leaders to take a hard look at their “free” worship services.
-I hope my readers will understand that in rejecting liturgical worship services, Pentecostals have thrown the baby out with the bath water.
-We rejected written liturgies in the name of flexibility and of freedom in the Spirit, and in the process we turned our back on even the good elements.
+I wouldn’t mind if people accused me of doing so.
+I wish to encourage pastors and worship leaders to scrutinize their “free” worship services.
+I hope my readers will understand that in rejecting liturgical worship services, Pentecostals and most Charismatics threw the baby out with the bath water.
+We abandoned written liturgies to gain flexibility and “freedom in the Spirit.”
+In the process, we turned our backs on the good elements in them.

 Pentecostal and Charismatic churches, due to their lack of understanding and careful preparation, miss out on the essentials of a worship service—the public reading of the Scriptures, intercessory prayer, and fellowship meals, to name a few.
-Given the rising number of pastors who refuse theological training, and of busy churches that hardly have time for Bible teaching, Pentecostal and Charismatic Christians are vulnerable to false doctrines based on hearsay, faulty interpretations, and mystic experiences.
-Worship leaders blurt out blunders without any regard for newcomers or detractors in the congregation.
-Their brothers and sisters in Christ will forgive them.
-But, others may not.
+Pentecostal and Charismatic Christians are vulnerable to false doctrines based on hearsay, faulty interpretations, and mystic experiences, given the rising number of pastors who refuse theological education and of busy churches that hardly have time for Bible teaching.
+Worship leaders blurt out blunders without regard for newcomers or detractors in the congregation.
+Their brothers and sisters in Christ will forgive them, but others may not.

-Few theological seminaries in India offer a course to train worship leaders.
-There are quite a few quality websites offering online articles and help; and there are seminaries in the West and in Australia that offer such specialized courses.
+A few theological seminaries in India offer a course that trains worship leaders.
+There are a few quality websites offering online articles and help, and there are seminaries in the West and in Australia that offer such specialized courses.
 Western music leaders and singers visit India to conduct “worship seminars.”
 Very often, their methods are not suitable for Asian contexts.
 Even so, our worship leaders are too eager to mimic these teachers down to their odd clichés.

-Week after week, thousands in our country are caught between unrefined Pentecostal worship services and those of the traditions they had left behind.
-If they are dissatisfied with Pentecostal worship services, they have no other place to go to.
-Worse still, many are not aware of that there are shortcomings in the services.
+Week after week, millions of Christians find themselves caught between unrefined Pentecostal worship services and the memory of the traditions they had left behind.
+If they are dissatisfied with Pentecostal worship services, they do not have a place to go.
+Worse still, many are not even aware of the shortcomings of the services they attend.

-In such a scenario, I feel the need to pen some guidelines for those who lead God’s people in worship week after week.
-This is not just for pastors or worship leaders.
-Neither is it just for Pentecostals and Charismatics.
-My prayer is that the greater Body of Jesus Christ will benefit from this humble effort.
+Therefore, I felt the need to pen some guidelines for those who lead God’s people in worship week after week.
+This book is not just for pastors or worship leaders.
+Neither is it just for Pentecostals and Charismatic Christians.
+I pray that the Body of Jesus Christ will benefit from this humble effort.

 The following chapter, “The Essence of Christian Worship,” presents biblical teaching on Christian worship.
-Without grasping what God demands from us in worship and without learning what worship is all about, there is no point in trying to lead a worship service.
+Without grasping the nature of true worship and what God demands from us, any attempt at leading a worship service is pointless.

 Note: I have used male third-person pronouns in the generic sense to refer to both men and women.